onqtam/headjack/docs/why/2_SYSTEM.md

 There's also another longer video on the same topic: https://www.youtube.com/watch?v=TfQij4aQq1k
 Unbreaking America: Solving the Corruption Crisis

-> "If voting made any difference they wouldn't let us do it." - [Mark Twain](https://www.goodreads.com/quotes/400040-if-voting-made-any-difference-they-wouldn-t-let-us-do)

 > "In government, the scum rises to the top." - [Friedrich A. Hayek](https://www.azquotes.com/quote/950261)